 Both formal examinations and performance evaluations by the faculty are utilized, and the resident physician is personally apprised of his or her strengths and weaknesses at appropriate intervals at least twice annually.
 Completion by the program director of resident yearly report forms is an important part of this evaluation process.

 The Residency Program Director has the responsibility to determine that the resident physician possesses the skills necessary to practice at the level commensurate with their training.
-Annually, at the time of promotion, or more frequently, appropriate documentation will be provided to the Department Chair, the GME Director (Designated Institutional Official), Residency Program Coordinator or Administrator, and into the residency program's records.
+Annually, at the time of promotion, or more frequently, appropriate documentation will be provided to the Department Chair, the Graduate Medical Education (GME) Director (Designated Institutional Official), Residency Program Coordinator or Administrator, and into the residency program's records.

-Licensed independent practitioners who are faculty members practicing at D-H or affiliated institution are among those who supervise all resident physicians.
+Licensed independent practitioners who are faculty members practicing at Dartmouth Hitchcock Medical Center or affiliated institutions are among those who supervise all resident physicians.

 The resident physician shall participate in patient care under the direction of physicians whose clinical privileges are appropriate to the activities in which the resident physician is engaged.
 Neither the resident physician's clinical privileges nor their clinical responsibilities shall exceed in scope those of their supervising physician.
 The supervising physician shall make clinical assignments to each assigned resident physician consistent with the resident physician's experience and demonstrated clinical competence, and strive to ensure that each resident physician performs assigned duties in an appropriate manner.
 Resident physicians shall be responsible in their clinical activities to the Chief of the designated Section and through the Chief to the Clinical Department Chair.
 Except for admitting privileges, the responsibilities of each resident physician are determined by the appropriate Section members and Department Chair in context of the respective professional graduate training program requirements.

 General Supervision is provided by appropriately privileged teaching staff.
-This supervision is proximal, continual, and based on normative and summative evaluations following ACGME and institutional guidelines.
+This supervision is proximal, continual, and based on normative and summative evaluations following Accreditation Council for Graduate Medical Education (ACGME) and institutional guidelines.
 All resident care is supervised and the attending physician is ultimately responsible for care of the patient.
-The proximity and timing of supervision, as well as the specific tasks delegated to the resident physician depend on a number of factors, including:
+The proximity and timing of supervision, as well as the specific tasks delegated to the resident physician, depend on a number of factors, including: